reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 ## Defining the Data Model

 Next, we can initialize a data model for Sequelize.
 Sequelize is an Object-relational mapper (ORM) that maps between a data model in code and the database tables.
 First, we need to define a model for the `Employee` data that we want to store in our database.
-We can create a `models` folder and define a model:
+We can create a `models` folder and define a model, `employee.model.js`:

 ```javascript
 import Sequelize from 'sequelize';